PrestaShop/prestashop-specs/Order Page View.md

 All the tabs are located in the same panel bellow the products list.

-The label "Wrapping gift" and "Recycled packaging" are only shown when the feature are present in the order.
+The label "Wrapping gift" and "Recycled packaging" are only shown when the feature is present in the order.
 It must be shown on all the tabs.
 ![Wrapping and recycled packing are included in the order](/img/wrapping_recycled_on.png)

 1.  **Status tab**

 The table **list of the latest order status** is displayed composed:

--   **The status with associated coloured**
+-   **The status with associated colored**
 -   **date and hour**
 -   **The editor**
 -   **Button to resend the email to the customer**